 Over time the process of invites became more open, but it was still exclusive to industry workers and press.
 As press or exhibitor, you did not explore something because you were curious or excited about it.
 You explored something because it would have numbers following it.
 It was mainstream.
 It would get you hits (unless you have the perks of being a freelancer).

 E3 was not really meant for gamers—it was meant to sell products.
 When fans accepted that, the hype for games went to the internet, where fans could converse and watch briefings in their pajamas.
 Gone was the attention, or care, of the audience.
 The money bringers.
 Gaming companies began to question the relevance of E3—why spend thousands of dollars for a trade booth when they could simply target an audience directly online?
-Enter Activision and EA pulling out of the expo in 2016 (man, I missed Activision’s pizza) The fans, many realized, are what matter.
+Enter Activision and EA pulling out of the expo in 2016 (man, I missed Activision’s pizza).
+The fans, many realized, are what matter.
 It is not the talking heads or the CEOs that drive the direction of the industry, though they may like to think that.
 The fans create the trends.
-They are the ones who dedicate $60.00 (or $120.00 if you play Destiny) towards content.
-The ones who talk.
+They are the ones who dedicate $60.00 (or $120.00 if you play Destiny) towards content; they are the ones who create conversation on Twitter.
 In 2017, the ESA decided to make E3 open to the public—a last-minute effort to save its relevance.
 And it worked.
 Activision returned.
 Game designers and publishers held panels, opened playthroughs and show floors, and suddenly it was for the gamers again.
 Whether the ESA will continue, and perhaps prepare better for this trend, remains to be seen—but, overall, industry fans were excited for the transition and E3 called for almost 70,000 in attendance.